 Paula Reed, an established British journalist and fashion editor, is widely recognised for her work in the fashion and style pages of prominent UK publications including The Sunday Times, Harper’s Bazaar, In Style UK and Condé Nast Traveller.
 Cited as an instrumental figure in the launch of Grazia magazine in 2005, Reed held the position of style director for seven years at the weekly publication, before taking up the role of fashion director at Harvey Nichols London flagship in September 2012, a role for which Reed was approached directly by the store.

-Reed’s first book ‘Style Clinic’ was released by publishers Harper Collins in 2009 and met with positive reviews from many in the fashion industry.
-Collaborating with the Design Museum in 2010, Reed also published a series of style books based on the museum’s internationally successful ‘Fifty Series’.
-The book focused on 50 key fashion pieces from each of the era’s from 1950-1990.
+Reed’s first book Style Clinic was released by publishers Harper Collins in 2009 and met with positive reviews from many in the fashion industry.
+Collaborating with the Design Museum in 2010, Reed also published a series of style books based on the museum’s internationally successful Fifty Series.
+The book focused on 50 key fashion pieces from each of the eras from 1950 to 1990.
 Reed has also guest-starred on several television shows including Project Catwalk and 10 Years Younger.